 - Key Takeaways

 Huffington Post!
 HuffPost, without a doubt, is the most successful blog-based business today.
-Let us take a look at some of the tips their experts have put out there:
+Let us take a look at some of the blogging tips for beginners their experts have put out there:

 1. Making a plan

 Check out Catriona Pollard’s blog on Huffpost.
-Having read umpteen blogs, the major emphasis is on planning.
+Having read umpteen blogs, one major tip for bloggers is that planning is crucial.

 You must be able to plan your blog.
 This doesn’t just mean having a bunch of bullet points that you can add text to.
 Here is what a solid plan looks like.